argoproj/argo-cd/docs/operator-manual/ingress.md

         - /argo-cd
 ```

-NOTE: flag `--basehref` only changes UI base URL.
-API server keep using `/` path so you need to add URL rewrite rule to proxy config.
+NOTE: The flag `--basehref` only changes the UI base URL.
+The API server will keep using the `/` path so you need to add a URL rewrite rule to the proxy config.
 Example nginx.conf with URL rewrite:

 ```